outofcontrol/bugzilla-vagrant/README.md

-# Bugzilla vagrant
+# Bugzilla Vagrant

-A Vagrant setup to install Bugzilla on Ubuntu with Apache.
-To use this with vagrant installed, clone this repository and run `vagrant up`.
+A VagrantFile to install Bugzilla on Ubuntu 16.04 with Apache and sqlite.

-The installation script could also be used on a non-vagrant system to simplify the installation of Bugzilla however the response file would require modification to use a real SMTP server and switching to a real database as this is configured to use Sqlite for development.
+*Note* this installation uses SQLite as the database to simplify the installation.
+This should not be used for production installations.

+### How-To
+Clone this repository and run `vagrant up`

+### Patches Directory
 If any patch files are included in the patches folder then these will be applied using `git am`.

+### Extensions Directory
 If any Bugzilla extensions are included as zip archives in the extensions folder then these are unpacked in the Bugzilla extensions folder on the server before 'checksetup.pl' is run.

-*Note* this installation uses SQLite as the database to simplify the installation.
-This should not be used for production installations.

 Once the provisioning stage has completed the Bugzilla application will be running and just needs logging in as `admin@example.com` using